The aim of this leaflet

 How should it be treated?

-During pregnancy, treatment with miconazole or clotrimoxazole cream or suppositories is preferred; and may need to be repeated several times or preventative treatment may be necessary.
+During pregnancy, topical treatment with miconazole or clotrimoxazole cream or suppositories is preferred and may need to be repeated several times.
+Preventative treatment may be necessary.

 What can I do?